sitewireco/rnvc-playground/README.md

   Taking photo will automatically cycle to the next scenario.
 - prebuild: `npx expo prebuild`
 - run on device: `npx expo run:android --device`

+Capture logs with `adb logcat > output.txt` for android logs from device.